epigdemiology/summarytables/README.md

-# summarytables
+# tablefunctions
-Generate summary tables for export
+A collection of functions to create tables for export